Originally published December 9, 2019. Updated October 31, 2023.

 - Adding Value

-In our new thought leadership series, The Loyalty Iceberg: Creating Human-Centered Experiences, we will explore each concept, providing concrete advice for how to create the kinds of engagements that result in true loyalty.
+In our new thought leadership series, The Loyalty Iceberg: Creating Human-Centered Experiences, we will explore each concept, providing concrete advice for how to create the kinds of engagements that result in true loyalty as well as look at how AI is driving these concepts forward to be more effective and efficient.
 These recommendations will help you retain customers, drive more revenue from those relationships, and succeed in beating out the competition.

 To start our series, we’ll explore the need to be recognized, remembered, and acknowledged as an individual.